 Nearly 40 percent of Alabama evangelicals said in a new poll that they are more likely to vote for GOP Senate candidate Roy Moore following allegations of sexual misconduct against him.

 A JMC analytics poll found that 37 percent of evangelicals surveyed said the allegations make them more likely to vote for the GOP Senate candidate in the upcoming election.

 Just 28 percent said the allegations made them less likely to vote for Moore and 34 percent said the allegations made no difference in their decision.

 As usual Rod Dreher puts it best.
-This will devastate their Christian witness and expose them as religious hypocrites, a reputation already solidified given their rock solid support for Donald Trump.
+This will devastate their Christian witness and expose them as religious hypocrites.

 It is shocking that you don’t see most Evangelical Christians in Alabama saying that they are troubled by these allegations, and calling on Roy Moore to provide a more convincing defense of himself, or drop out.
 The idea that such an allegation against a Senatorial candidate, especially one whose entire public persona is based on defending traditional Christian values, is of no consequence to 34 percent of Alabama Evangelical voters, and that 37 percent are more likely to vote for him because of these allegations — well, it’s shocking.
 The “more likely” voters aren’t saying that because they would think better of Moore if he did go after a 14-year-old.
 They are saying that because if liberals hate Moore, they love him even more.